-Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics using data science and systems engineering approaches
+Conduct and disseminate regulatory science research focused on improving efficiency and accessibility of new therapeutics and other medical products

-Promote awareness about regulatory science through CRS events, didactic sessions, and workshops
+Build a community around regulatory science through events, didactic sessions, and workshops

-Foster collaborations with the FDA and other stakeholders in therapeutics development
+Foster collaborations with the FDA and other stakeholders in therapeutic and medical product development

-This program is open to individuals at different career stages, ranging from new graduates to mid-career faculty, industry scientists, and other practitioners recruited from universities, academic medical centers, industry, nonprofit organizations, and government agencies.
+This program is open to individuals at different career stages, ranging from new graduates to mid-career faculty, and to scientists and practitioners with diverse backgrounds and expertise from academic medical centers, industry, nonprofit organizations, and government agencies.